ArchiDevil/hat/README.md

 python3 app/app.py
 ```

+You will need PostgreSQL server running on a local machine.
+Set up connection
+string to the environment variable `DATABASE_URL` or update `__init__.py` file.

 ## Running the production version

 Before setting up the production version you need to adjust environment configs.